OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 * [Node.js](https://nodejs.org/) is required to run the sample.
 The sample has been tested on Node.js version 4.2.1.
 * [CouchDB](https://couchdb.apache.org) version 1.5.1 or greater.
 * The dependencies require Python version 2.7 and XCode version 6.3 or greater (Mac) or Visual Studio Express 2015 with C++ features installed (Windows).
-* The sample requires to serve the content over SSL by using a server certificate.
+* The sample serves the content over SSL by using a server certificate.
 The sample includes a script that requires [OpenSSL](http://openssl.org) to generate a self-signed certificate.
 * App registration in Microsoft Azure and/or Google services.
 Microsoft Azure Active Directory (AD) and Google APIs provide identity services that applications use for authentication and authorization.
     * You can use an [Azure trial subscription](https://account.windowsazure.com/SignUp) to register your app.
 The sample requires the **Microsoft Graph** > **Sign in and read user profile** delegated permission.
 Add **https://localhost:3000/connect/azure/callback** to the list of reply URLs.
     * You can register your app in [Google Developers Console](https://console.developers.google.com/).
 The sample requires the **Google+ API** to be enabled.
 Add **https://localhost:3000/connect/google/callback** to the list of authorized redirect URIs.